 My printout has incorrect or missing colors.
 What should I do?

-The problem could be due to a software setting, the product's condition, or the paper you're using.
-Try these solutions:
+The problem could be due to a software setting, the condition of the WorkForce, or the paper you're using.
+Check the following:

 - The ink cartridges may be old or low on ink, and you may need to replace them.

 - Try turning off Fix Photo in the Windows or Macintosh OS X 10.5 printer software.

 - With Macintosh OS X 10.5 or Macintosh OS X 10.3 and 10.4, try using Automatic mode.